 It's now time for stripping the leaves.

 Step 3: Stripping

-"Cigars put my wife to shame with how long they take to get ready!
-When can we make a cigar?"
-Soon.
-It's now time for stripping.
 The main vein has to be removed from the filler leaves so that they'll burn properly.
-A thimble knife is placed on the finger of the worker in charge of stripping and leaves are cut.
+The cigar craftsman places a thimble knife on their finger and carefully separates the leaf from the vein.
 Once ready, they're placed into piles called "books," wrapped in bales, and then steamed to restore some moisture.